arleyprates/arvore/README.md

 No Marido direita e No Esposa esquerda apontam para um No casamento.

 E No Marido conjuge aponta para No Esposa.
 E No Esposa conjuge aponta para No Marido.

+No Casamento poderá ter até dois filhos.

+**Filhos**

+O primeiro filho do No Casamento será o No da esquerda.

+Atualizando esse novo filho com o endereço do No Pai.

+E atualizando o No pai com endereço do filho.